freejacque/markdown_assignments/w01_d02_code_snippets.md

 `subl .bash_profile` used to open the bash profile for sublime.
 The bash profile can be used to add aliases for shortcuts in terminal.

+`git add .` stages chnages made in the current file or folder.

+`hub create` creates a repo on GitHub.

+`git remote -v` can be typed in terminal to check if you are tethered to a remote repo.